SmartDeveloperHub/sdh-base-metrics/README.md

-SDH-Base-Metrics
+SDH-SCM-Metrics
 ================

-A service that calculates a small set of quantitative metrics on data from GitLab and Jenkins.
+A service that calculates a small set of quantitative metrics on data from a GitLab SCM.

 SDH-Metrics is distributed under the Apache License, version 2.0.